FeynmanFan/Devops-hol/2-dockerfile/dockerfile-lab.md

 Deciding...

 Battery depleted.
-Replace with compatible RTG**
+Replace with compatible RTG</em>

 That is the robot running through its decision loop.